northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 Terminal
 =========
-The terminal - aka the command line interface (CLI) - is a text-based interface for interacting with an operating system.
-It is a way for users to interact with the system and perform tasks by typing commands and receiving text-based output.
+The terminal - also known as the command line interface (CLI) - is a text-based interface for interacting with an operating system.
+It is a way for users to interact with the system and perform tasks by typing commands to perform actions.

 In contrast to graphical user interfaces (GUIs), the terminal provides a more direct and powerful way to interact with the system.
 Tasks that may require several steps in a GUI can often be accomplished much more quickly and efficiently in the terminal.

 Whether you are a beginner or an advanced user, the terminal provides a powerful and versatile interface for interacting with your operating system.
 With some theory and practice, you can use the terminal to accomplish a wide range of tasks and take control of your system in new and powerful ways.

-There are various terminal options (i.e., flavors) offered for different operating systems. `Power Shell`_ is available for Windows, Linux, and MacOS.
+There are various terminal options (i.e., flavors) offered for different operating systems.
+For example, `Power Shell`_ is available for Windows, Linux, and MacOS.

 Let us explore options and specifics for each operating system; Mac, Linux, and Windows terminals.